 - File a Financial Aid Form (preferably by March 1).
 The free Federal application (FAFSA) is the preferred form.
 No financial aid will be awarded until formal admission has been granted.
-Title IV code for Research College of Nursing: 006392.
+The Title IV code for Research College of Nursing: 006392.

 - Both dependent and independent students must file a FAFSA.